EXCLUSIVE-Deep-sea mining rules to be fast-tracked in push from Nauru -source

 "Negotiations around regulations and the royalty regime are still underway and should not be rushed to meet an artificial deadline," he told Reuters on Friday.

-(Reporting by Helen Reid and Jeff Lewis Editing by Ernest Scheyder, Chizu Nomiyama and Aurora Ellis)
+(Reporting by Helen Reid and Jeff Lewis Editing by Ernest Scheyder, Chizu Nomiyama, Aurora Ellis and David Gregorio)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214; jeff.lewis@tr.com; +1 647 200 7236))